UrbsLab/RARE/README.md

 # RARE
+Citation: Dasariraju, S., & Urbanowicz, R. J. (2021).
+RARE: Evolutionary feature engineering for rare-variant bin discovery.
+Proceedings of the Genetic and Evolutionary Computation Conference Companion, 1335–1343. https://doi.org/10.1145/3449726.3463174

 **RARE: Relevant Association Rare-variant-bin Evolver** (under development) is an evolutionary algorithm approach to binning rare variants as a rare variant association analysis tool.
-Please email satvik.dasariraju@pennmedicine.upenn.edu and ryanurb@pennmedicine.upenn.edu for any inquiries related to RARE.
+Please email sdasariraju23@lawrenceville.org and Ryan.Urbanowicz@cshs.org for any inquiries related to RARE.

 RARE is an evolutionary algorithm that constructs bins of rare variant features with relevant association to class (univariate and/or multivariate interactions) through the following steps: